-- The Census Bureau gathers data that will impact you and your community in Cook County.
+- The Census impacts every individual and community in Cook County.

 - The data is used to distribute billions in federal funds to local communities in areas such as transportation, healthcare and affordable housing, to name a few.
 One example is the Community Development Block Grant Program.

 - An accurate census helps ensure fair representation at all levels of government – congressional districts, commissioner districts and wards.

 - By Census Day, April 1, 2020, households will be invited to participate in the 2020 Census, with options for responding.
 You can be counted by mail, online or phone.
 If you don’t have access to the internet in your home, you can use the computer in your public library.

 - You don’t have to speak English to participate in the 2020 Census.